 These vintage chairs are seriously some of the most comfortable chairs I’ve ever sat in.
 We purchased them a couple of years ago at a thrift store in town.
 I think we paid $60 for the set.

 We actually got that deer pillow for our wedding years ago.
 It was from Pottery Barn, but they obviously don’t sell it anymore.
-Here’s something similar you could use in a rustic nursery.
+Here’s something similar you could use in a woodland nursery.

 I had fun with that “Our Little Boy” framed art and I made it myself.
 I downloaded a grey chalkboard vector background and bear vector clip art and threw that little thing together in no time!
 If you don’t have graphic design software, I’d recommend Canva.
 It’s free online and very easy to use.
 The white frame is from Michaels, but doesn’t look it is sold anymore.
 Here’s a couple other good rustic white frames – version 1 – version 2 – version 3.